MaterSim/PyLRO/README.md

 # PyLRO
-A code to calculate long range topological order in amorphous/disordered structures.

 The goal of the amorpohous miller plot function is to calculate and display the relative periodicity of miller planes in an amorphous solid.

 Workflow: